 Families want a healthy environment for their children to thrive and develop their own wings, this includes a healthy digital environment.
 Our approach is to promote education and empowerment of families to harness the full potential of technology, and our vision is set out in our 13 Digitalisation Principles.
-This is why COFACE together with Parents Association Step-by-Step will co-organise a multi-stakeholder event on 11-12th May 2020 in Zagreb, for 80-100 participants in total.
+This is why COFACE Families Europe, for the International Day of Families 2020, is organising a series of eight short webinars highlighting multiple layers of digital citizenship.
+These will take place between 11th and 20th May 2020 every week day from 9.30-11.00 (Brussels time).

 At a European level, many different actors are contributing to creating a better digital environment for children.
 The European Commission’s Strategy for a Better Internet for Children is currently under revision, and will contribute to set new ambitious goals, covering emerging digital technologies.
-In this regard, civil society, among which COFACE-Families Europe, has a major role to play to operationalize the general objectives and priorities set by European Institutions.
+In this regard, civil society, among which COFACE Families Europe, has a major role to play to operationalize the general objectives and priorities set by European Institutions.
 In recent years, the concept of “digital citizenship” has been used more and more in order to capture the growing complexity and importance of the digital space.
 Digital citizenship extends beyond the traditional “safety online”, and encompasses many different aspects such as human rights (online and offline), security, privacy, participation, and many more.
-This event will be an opportunity to explore the concept of digital citizenship and how useful it can be to contribute to creating a positive digital environment for all families.
+The webinar series will provide opportunities to explore the concept of digital citizenship and how useful it can be to contribute to creating a positive digital environment for all families without discrimination.

 By Parents Association Step by Step, Croatia